HSLdevcom/digitransit-tools/dockerhub/README.md

 # Scripts for using docker hub API

 ## clean_repositories.sh
 Cleans old tags from Docker Hub.
+Runs for each repository named in REPOSITORIES array.
+Tags can be ignored (maybe prod, latest, etc..) when added to SKIP_TAGS array.
+Otherwise tags older than one year will be deleted unless they are the first tag for that year.
+Tags less than year old but more than one month are deleted if they are not the first for that month.

 ## replace_tags.sh